jwbowers/MethodGames/README.md

 MethodGames
 ===========

 A short discussion of how one might evaluate a new method for discovering patterns.

+This is the text and code for Bowers, Jake. forthcoming. ``Method Games,'' *Sociological Methodology*.

 The results of the simulation are in ```socmeth.Rout```.